GlobalSolutions365/XrmProjectTemplateCQS/readme.md

 ### Example

-This is how a sample unit test clas would look like:
+This is how a sample unit test class would look like:

 ```csharp
 [TestClass]